-The federal government plans to send payments to Black farmers this summer to compensate for loans and aid they lost out on during generations of discrimination.
-In Nicodemus, Kansas, farmers say the help has come too late.
+The federal government plans to send payments to Black farmers to compensate for loans and aid they lost out on during generations of discrimination.
+In Nicodemus, Kansas, farmers say the help comes too late.

 NICODEMUS, Kansas — At his home in northwest Kansas, Bernard Bates thumbs through a stack of faded color photographs nearly 40 years old.

 One shows a group of men in county sheriff’s jackets standing in front of a combine.
 In another, two men inspect plowing equipment on a flatbed truck.

 “That’s when they loaded up my machinery,” Bates said.
 “They sold our machinery first.
 Then they sold the land.”

 In the early 1980s, weather wiped out the crops on his 950-acre farm in Nicodemus, the last remaining African American settlement west of the Mississippi River.
 Bates tried to get his loans extended to make it to the next season.
 But he was denied.

 Among the papers on his desk sits an affidavit from the president of the regional credit association that says he denied Bates the help he needed deliberately to push him out of farming.

 A new federal effort plans to send more debt relief payments to Black farmers in recognition of how the USDA and local farm credit offices denied generations of people like Bates loans and foreclosed on their properties, effectively transferring farmland to their white neighbors.
 But for many, the money will be too late to reverse the decades of damage caused by discrimination in farming.

 Bates wrote letters detailing the discrimination to Sen. Bob Dole, President Ronald Reagan and the U.S. Department of Agriculture.
 They did him no good.
 His lenders foreclosed.
 All he could do was watch his family farm, his tractor and even the wheat he had harvested get taken away.